 Lidia (Hard)

-Lidia is a potential S-Tier character that’s kneecapped by her own awkward, stance-based moveset.
+Lidia is kneecapped by her own awkward, stance-based moveset.
 When she gets into her flow, she’s super strong and has a ton of great options and nasty 50/50s.
 If she gets thrown off of her flow chart with stances, though?
 She runs into some big problems.

 What’s more, Lidia’s reliance on stance progression makes her very difficult to learn.
 Figuring out her bread and butter combos isn’t too bad compared to other characters, but figuring out how to capitalize on and punish certain moves is a struggle.